andrewfrank/andrewfrank.github.io/README.md

 ## Education

-### University of Connecticut
+### University of Connecticut — Storrs, Connecticut

-Storrs, Connecticut
 Master of Science, Ecology and Evolutionary Biology
-2013-2018
+August 2013 - May 2018

-### American University

-Washington, District of Columbia
+### American University — Washington, District of Columbia

 Bachelor of Science, Biology, *magna cum laude*, University Honors
-2007-2011
+August 2007 - May 2011

 ## Technical Skills